-Using your hearing instrument and practicing with it is the best way to learn to hear again.
-Even if you can hear without an instrument in some cases.
+Using your hearing instrument and practicing with it is the best way to achieve the greatest benefit from amplification.
 Try to wear your instrument all day.
-In that way you will benefit the most.

-Of course, a hearing instrument cannot restore natural hearing, but it will help you make the most of your hearing as it is today.
+Of course, a hearing instrument cannot restore natural hearing, but it will help you hear sounds better.

 Go beyond these eight steps and discover the world of sound around you.
-Do the things you enjoy and listen to the sounds from your environment.
+Do the things you enjoy and listen to the sounds in your environment.